sleepymalc/VSCode-LaTeX-Inkscape/README.md

 The last thing you need to install is [Command Runner](https://marketplace.visualstudio.com/items?itemName=edonet.vscode-command-runner).
 This will allow you to send command into terminal with shortcut.
 The configuration is in [`setting.json`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json).
 Please copy the content into your own `setting.json`.

-We're now prepared to see detailed explanation about commands provided in Inkscape figure ManagerThere are three different command in Inkscape figure manager.
+We're now prepared to see detailed explanation about commands provided in [Inkscape figure manager](https://github.com/gillescastel/inkscape-figures).
+There are three different command in Inkscape figure manager.
 We break it down one by one.

 #### 1. Watch

-Since Inkscape in default does not save the file in `pdf+latex`, hence we need Inkscape figure manager to help us.
+Since Inkscape in default does not save the file in `pdf+latex`, hence we need [Inkscape figure manager](https://github.com/gillescastel/inkscape-figures) to help us.
 We need to first open the a file watcher to *watch* the file for any changes.
 If there is any, then file watcher will tell Inkscape to save the file in `pdf+latex` format.

 To open the file watcher, you can type `inkscape-figures watch` in the terminal.
 In my case, I set up a shortly for this.
 In [keybindings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/keybindings.json), we have